Teichlab/Genes2Genes/README.md

     <li>Control vs. Treatment
     <li>Healthy vs. Disease
 </ul>
-by inferring fully-descriptive gene-specific alignments along with single-aggregate alignments.
+by inferring fully-descriptive gene-specific alignments and single-aggregate alignments.
-These results enable us to pinpoint dynamic similarities and differences in gene expression between a reference and query, as well as to group genes with similar alignment patterns.
+These alignment results enable us to pinpoint dynamic similarities and differences in gene expression between a reference and query, as well as to group genes with similar alignment patterns.

 ### Manuscript preprint
 ***"Gene-level alignment of single cell trajectories informs the progression of in vitro T cell differentiation"*** <br>